NAPDS Exemplary PDS Award Guidelines

 Award Information

-NAPDS acknowledges that exemplary achievement takes place in large, multi-institutional partnerships as well as in single-site arrangements between P-12 and higher education; in well-funded and in budget-challenged partnerships; in long-standing collaborations as well as in recently established PDS’s.
+NASUP acknowledges that exemplary achievement takes place in large, multi-institutional partnerships as well as in single-site arrangements between P-12 and higher education; in well-funded and in budget-challenged partnerships; in long-standing collaborations as well as in recently established PDS’s.
 We seek to recognize PDS excellence wherever it manifests itself.

 Applications for the award must include a formal partnership of at least one P-12 school and an institution of higher education.
 Applications may feature a multi-site PDS network or may highlight a single school and its collaboration with a college/university.
-Applications for the award are restricted to such relationships that support the mission and vision of NAPDS.
-Applications must include participation by one or more NAPDS members who have had their contributions documented through publication in one of the NAPDS publications or by presenting at the PDS National Conference within four years prior to the application deadline.
+Applications for the award are restricted to such relationships that support the mission and vision of NASUP.
+Applications must include participation by one or more NASUP members who have had their contributions documented through publication in one of the NASUP publications or by presenting at the PDS National Conference within four years prior to the application deadline.
 Past recipients of the award are not eligible to apply again until at least four years have elapsed, although separate branches of a university’s PDS network may apply without restriction.

 1. A cover sheet section of no more than 2 pages that includes: